monome/docs/docs/modular/teletype/tts7.md

 The reason these all work is because they're evenly spaced-- the distance between each pitch is the same.

 *RELATED ASIDE &rarr;* One trick we can do with these sorts of scales is make a quantizer.
-First, let's set our desired quantization to the variable `X`, in the case below a wholetone scale:
+First, let's set our desired quantization to the variable `X`, in the case below a whole tone scale:

     X N 2